cbcrg/tcoffee/docs/tcoffee_manual.rst

 INTERNAL methods (built-in)
 ---------------------------
-INTERNAL methods can be requested using the following names:
+Internal methods can be requested using the following names:

 - **proba_pair**: adapted from ProbCons, this method (the current default) uses a pair HMM to compute a pairwise alignment with a biphasic gap penalty.